Mercurygram

 Building

-Prerequisites: Android SDK with the NDK version pinned by ndkVersion in TMessagesProj/build.gradle, JDK 17, and Ninja.
+Prerequisites: Android SDK with the NDK version pinned by ndkVersion in TMessagesProj/build.gradle, JDK 17, git, and the native toolchain the media libraries need: Ninja, Meson (dav1d), nasm (x86 assembly in libvpx and ffmpeg), cmake and pkg-config.

 Clone the repository (submodules are initialized automatically at build time):